Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 * positioned `navBg` to be top left with a z-index of 0
 * changed the fill color to #313131

-Let's personalize our page with a custom avator image:
+Let's personalize our page with a custom avatar image:

 <center>
 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-17.mp4" type="video/mp4">